-Results of our 2016 entertainment survey for women.
-Here’s some of our survey results and observations.
+Results of my 2016 entertainment survey for women.
+Here’s some of my survey results and observations.

 If you have any questions or suggestions, please feel free to Contact Me.